eyeskiller/shopsys/docs/installation/installation-troubleshooting.md

 When `composer install` or `composer update` fails on an error with exceeding the allowed memory size, you can increase the memory limit by setting `COMPOSER_MEMORY_LIMIT`.

 ## There is not possible to create, copy, move or remove files on local filesystem (Windows like filesystems)
-When there is not possible to do some operations with files withing labeled local filesystem (`C:`, `D:`, ...), the problem could be solved by removing label part from the path to the files.
+When there is not possible to do some operations with files withing labeled local filesystem (`C:`, `D:`, ...), the problem could be solved by removing label part from the path to the files using `TransformString::removeDriveLetterFromPath` method.

 ## Still struggling with installation?
 If you encountered any other problem during the installation please [file an issue](https://github.com/shopsys/shopsys/issues/new) and we will help you.